DrPaulBrewer/single-market-robot-simulator/README.md

 * consider that your problem might be solved faster by
   - asking a local computer-savvy colleague to sit down with you and review what is happening.
 I can't see it from here and if you need to do a Google or Skype Hangout for me to see it, an emailed bill for my time should be expected.
   - perhaps upgrading your computer.
-More cores, 8 or GB ram, and an SSD are all a plus.
-Typically a desktop has more heat dissipation and can be higher performance than a laptop.
+More cores, 8 GB or more ram, and an SSD are all a plus.
+Typically a full-sized desktop has more heat dissipation and can be higher performance than a laptop or mini cube.
-  - perhaps spending less than $100 on the paid version of this software when available at https://econ1.net --  which will be used over the web (no installation), be compatible with the free Docker usage method above, has a web-based editor, can run in the cloud, and stores the results in your Google Drive
+  - optionally spending less than $100 on the paid version of this software when available at https://econ1.net --  which will be used over the web (no installation), be compatible with the free Docker usage method above, has a web-based editor, can run in the cloud, and stores the results in your Google Drive
-  - renting a more power computer on the cloud.
+  - optionally renting a more power computer on the cloud.
 * be sure you really have a short, solvable question
  - open-ended discussions are not short, solvable questions
  - constructive criticism is ok but I'll be the judge of its constructive-ness.
 Keep it civil and remember that you haven't paid anything for this software, it was not a custom project for you, and my goals may have nothing to do with your specific needs.
- - anything that would take several pages to ask or answer (like this rant and advice) is too broad
+ - anything taking several pages to ask or answer (like this rant and advice) is too broad
- - explain the question out loud to an unfamiliar (possibly fictional) person.
+ - explaining the question out loud to an unfamiliar (possibly fictional) person can help you solve your own problem.
 Also known as [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging)
- - if you suspect a bug, have a list of steps to reproduce it
+ - if suspecting a bug, prepare and test a list of steps to reproduce it
- - Be prepared to answer: **"What have you tried?"**
+ - be prepared to answer: **"What have you tried?"**
- - Don't be be a [help vampire](https://en.wiktionary.org/wiki/help_vampire).
-While it is only natural to ask preliminary questions instead of "wasting time" reading, learning, or trying things yourself -- the strategy of pushing your prep work off on others is generally seen as counterproductive.
+ - don't be be a [help vampire](https://en.wiktionary.org/wiki/help_vampire).
+While it seems natural to ask preliminary questions instead of "wasting time" reading, learning, or trying things yourself -- the strategy of pushing your preparatory work (reading, learning, trying things yourself) off on others is generally seen as counterproductive.
 * post a public question to a relevant forum (the sites mentioned below are popular and include peer-review of questions and answers):
  - for Docker questions or general software usage questions, try https://superuser.com
  - for JavaScript programming questions, try https://stackoverflow.com